Warning: Excessive Schmoopiness

 Thirty minutes later, the group sits around the large oak table in Pierce's kitchen, the light from the shade above bathing them green and playing harsh with their features.
 Shirley fusses at her seat, watching disparagingly as Britta awkwardly removes the Saran-wrap covering from a dish of steaming potatoes.
 "Shirley, I'm not going to Britta this.
 Stop staring at me like that."

-"So…" Pierce jabs with his fork.
+"So…" Pierce jabs the air with his fork.
 "Care to explain why I haven't seen you in forever?"

 Annie sneaks a glance at Jeff.
-"Pierce, it's been like four weeks."
+"Pierce, it's only been a month."

 "Why is that again?"